lliucci/CSCI-550-Final-Project/README.md

 # CSCI-550-Final-Project

 ## Directory
-- Data: Contains all raw data from NASDAQ website and Stationary Data from Preprocessing Script
+- Data: Contains all raw data from NASDAQ website, Stationary Data from Preprocessing Script, and Predictions for Prediction Intervals from the Tempest cluster.
 - Models: Optimized models obtained from Tempest Cluster
 - Training: Folder containing graphics of training process.
 Created in `Training_Loop.py`
 - Comparing_Multiple_LSTMs.py: Trains multiple LSTMs on the same data with the same architecture to show variability